No Longer a Commodities Market, Rather a Experiential Market

 An étude (a French word meaning study, French pronunciation: [eˈtyd], English pronunciation: / ˈeɪtjuːd /), is an instrumental musical composition, most commonly of considerable difficulty, usually designed to provide practice material for perfecting a particular technical skill. —Wikipedia

-While professional musicians practice every day for 6 to 12 hours so too must professional photographers.
+While professional musicians practice every day for 6 to 12 hours, so too must professional photographers.
 They must learn to see.
 They may not use a camera all the time, but they must learn to see with an inquisitive eye.

-I love the back lit clouds at sunset.
+I appreciate the backlit clouds at sunset.

-The professional photographer doesn’t practice a few times taking your portrait and then says OK this is for real.
-No they perform right away.
+The professional photographer doesn’t practice a few times, taking your portrait, and then says OK, this is for real.
+No, they perform right away.

 If you photos are not that great–have you considered you might not have practiced?
 I know my trumpet teacher would ask how much I practiced when they heard me play–it was a good sign I wasn’t doing it right if he asked me that question.